moxiegirl/getstarted/content/linux/step_four.md

 In this step, you verify the new images is on your computer and then you run your new image.

-1. If it isn't already there, place your cursor at the prompt in the Boot2Docker terminal window.
+1. If it isn't already there, place your cursor at the prompt in your terminal window.

 2. Type `docker images` and press RETURN.